furins/ferrara-ebraica/content/sinagoga.en.md

 next: rito
 prev: interstiziale1
 ---

 {{<row>}}
 {{<column>}}
 {{< img src="/img/aron.jpg" title="ARON HA-QODESH.
 HOLY ARK.
 Cento, 19th century.
 Wood, painted.
-JEWISH COMMUNITY OF FERRARA.">}}
-{{< img src="/img/corona.jpg" title="CROWN OF THE HOLY ARK OF THE ITALIAN SYNAGOGUE.
-Ferrara, 18th century.
-Wood, painted and gilt.
-JEWISH COMMUNITY OF FERRARA.">}}
+Jewish Community of Ferrara.">}}
 {{</column>}}
 {{<column>}}
+{{% p %}}
+# Synagogue

-{{% p %}}The synagogue, *bet ha-knesset*, is the place where Jews come together to pray and study the Torah.
+The synagogue, *bet ha-knesset*, is the place where Jews come together to pray and study the Torah.
 In fact, to be defined as such, a Jewish place of worship must hold at least one Sefer Torah (the “Book” of the Law).

 The Torah scrolls are contained in the Aron ha-qodesh (the holy ark), generally set against the eastern wall of the synagogue, facing toward Jerusalem.